-Even today these buildings house, among others, the office building of the Social Insurance Institution (designed by Roman Piotrowski), the residential building of BGK Pension Fund (designed by Stanisław Ziołowski), Dom Żeglarza Polskiego (Polish Sailors’ Home, designed by Bohdan Damięcki and Tadeusz Sieczkowski), and the District Court (designed by Zygmunt Karpiński, Tadeusz Sieczkowski and Roman Sołtyński).
+Even today, these buildings house, amongst others, the office building of the Social Insurance Institution (designed by Roman Piotrowski), the residential building of the BGK Pension Fund (designed by Stanisław Ziołowski), the Dom Żeglarza Polskiego (the Polish Sailors’ Home, designed by Bohdan Damięcki and Tadeusz Sieczkowski), and the District Court (designed by Zygmunt Karpiński, Tadeusz Sieczkowski and Roman Sołtyński).
 There are also many private buildings in this style.

 Is it Gdynia or …Tel Aviv?

-The expansion of downtown Katowice was not a uniform, state enterprise, but it was of great propaganda importance and resulted in numerous modern building projects.
+The expansion of downtown Katowice was not a uniform, state enterprise, but it was of great propagandistic importance and resulted in numerous modern building projects.

-After Upper Silesia was divided in 1921 into the Polish and German part, both regions started competing with each other and architecture became one of the pieces of this ‘race’ – there were modern and impressive buildings erected on both sides of the border in an attempt to manifest the strength of both countries.
+After Upper Silesia was divided in 1921 into the Polish and German parts, both regions started competing with each other, and architecture became one of the pieces of this ‘race’ – there were modern and impressive buildings erected on both sides of the border in an attempt to manifest the strength of both countries.

-At that time, there was a skyscraper constructed in Katowice (the second tallest building in Poland), the monumental building of the Sejm Śląski, dozens of tenement houses designed in modernist style and in 1927, the construction of an enormous cathedral designed by Zygmunt Gawlik and Franciszek Mączyński began.
+At that time, there was a skyscraper constructed in Katowice (the second tallest building in Poland) as well as the monumental building of the Sejm Śląski and dozens of tenement houses designed in the modernist style.
+In 1927, the construction of an enormous cathedral designed by Zygmunt Gawlik and Franciszek Mączyński began.

-The building of Śląskie Museum designed by Karol Scheyer was supposed to be one of the biggest architectural achievements of the time – the monumental, modernist edifice was going to be one of the most modern museums in Europe.
-Its construction finished in August 1939 but was destroyed in the 1940s by the Nazi Germans.
+The building of the Silesian Museum as designed by Karol Scheyer was supposed to be one of the biggest architectural achievements of the time.
+The monumental, modernist edifice was planned as one of the most modern museums in Europe.
+Its construction finished in August 1939, but it was destroyed in the 1940s by the Nazi Germans.

 A Mine of Culture—The New Silesian Museum